dprojects/getDimensions/Demo/README.md

 ## Demo001_quickstart

 This is the quickstart with furniture parts examples.
+I use this demo for documentation purposes.
+This is good start for feature testing.

 |   |   |
 |---|---|